 Does social media and smartphones play a major role in reducing mental health outcomes?

 There is a correlation, but a causal relationship has not been established.
-Meaning, that it has not been proven if those already disposed to poor mental health are drawn to these platforms as a copy mechanism or diversion, or if these technologies themselves are causing the adverse mental health outcomes.
+Meaning, that it has not been proven if those already disposed to poor mental health are drawn to these platforms as a copy mechanism or diversion, or if these technologies themselves are causing adverse mental health outcomes.

 It’s important to note that poor mental health outcomes aren’t caused by the technologies themselves, but by what these technologies are displacing.